top of page

 The causative string here is that higher sugars in the diet, including carbohydrates, cause an increase of insulin in the blood.
 The higher blood insulin level causes the kidneys to hold onto sodium which in turn causes the body to hold more fluid.
 This higher level of fluid is believed to elevate blood pressure.
 This conversely means that a higher carbohydrate (sugar) diet may actually have more effect of elevating blood pressure by increasing insulin levels than salt does.

 The “Urinary sodium and potassium excretion, mortality and cardiovascular events” study by Martin O’Donnell et al. published in August 2014 in the New England journal of medicine, studied 102,000 people in 17 countries measuring their excretion of sodium and potassium first thing each morning and used this to establish daily consumption levels.
-The findings were that risk of death from all causes including cardiovascular events was sharply increased at sodium levels below 3 grams per day and also increased above 6 grams per day with the sweet spot at around 5g per day.
-Low salt was more risky than higher salt.
+The findings were that risk of death from all causes including cardiovascular events was sharply increased at sodium levels below 3 grams per day and also increased with sodium levels above 6 grams per day with the sweet spot at around 5 grams per day.
+Low salt was much more risky than higher salt.
 This level is higher than current guidelines.

 To follow the research check here: https://www.nejm.org/doi/full/10.1056/NEJMoa1311889